detomon/utf8-validator/README.md

 }
 ```

 The stream end is signalled by giving an empty chunk.
-This is to check if
+This is to check for a possible truncation of the last sequence.
-the last sequence is truncated.

 ```c
 outSize = sizeof(buffer);